Introduction

 Learn more about monitoring AWS Glue costs

-Amazon CloudWatch provides various metrics for monitoring AWS Glue job performance and failures.
+Set up Amazon CloudWatch to gain insights into various metrics for monitoring AWS Glue job performance and failures.
 To set up CloudWatch alarms:

 - Identify critical AWS Glue metrics, such as job run status, execution time, and memory usage.